 - Do a good job of documenting requirements

-Another suggestion I have for working with offshore developers is always assigning what we call a “B” task.
-If, for some reason, they get stuck and can’t ask you how to get past it since you are in a different time zone.
+Another suggestion when working with offshore developers is to assign what we call a “B” task.
+If they get stuck, they can’t ask you how to get past it since you are in a different time zone.
 So, ensure they have something else they can work on in the meantime.

-Another option is to let your offshore developers work during their local day hours and then scheduling 1-2 hours to have daily meetings and overlap time.
-If your offshore employees have good internet at their homes, they could do these meetings late during their evening which is likely your morning time.
+Another option is to let your offshore developers work during their local time zone.
+Then, you can schedule 1-2 hours to have daily meetings and overlap time.
+If your offshore employees have good internet at home, they could attend meetings during their evening, which is likely your morning time.

-Not having good overlapping schedules with offshore developers every day is a common reason why offshore development doesn’t work for many people.
+Not having regular overlapping schedules with offshore developers is a common reason why offshore development doesn’t work for many businesses.

 - How well do they communicate in your language?

-- Do your developers know what needs to be done and why?
+- Do they know what needs to be done and why?

 - Do they ask questions when they aren’t sure what to do?

-- Do they tell you when they know something won’t work?
+- Can they tell you when something won’t work?

 As an example, functionalities will not perform as intended when things get lost in translation.
 Developers might have challenges in organizing their questions.
 They need to challenge each other and ask questions.
-Some cultures are more shy about doing so.
+Some cultures are shyer about doing so.

-At Full Scale, we feel like the Philippines is the best place to do offshore development.
-They are all fluent in English and have excellent communication skills.
-We are able to find amazingly talented developers and provide them at a very affordable rate.
+At Full Scale, we see the Philippines as the best place to do offshore development.
+Filipino developers are mostly fluent in English and have excellent communication skills.
+We can find you some talented developers at reasonable rates.

 Why Offshore Development Works

-There is a serious lack of talent in many countries, including the USA.
-We are short hundreds of thousands of developers in the USA.
-At this point, we are all just stealing developers from each other and driving up the salaries.
+There is a blatant lack of IT talent in many countries, especially the USA.
+Today, businesses demand thousands of developers.
+At this point, most companies are just stealing developers from each other and driving up the salary rates.

 Every IT executive must learn how to leverage offshore resources to scale your development team.
 The most important thing is picking a good partner.
 Full Scale is here to work with you and ensure that your offshore development efforts are a huge success.
 Together, we can make offshore development work!